netdata/netdata/docs/step-by-step/step-09.md

 How you archive metrics, or if you archive metrics at all, is entirely up to you!
 But let's cover two easy archiving methods, MongoDB and Prometheus remote write, to get you started.

-> Currently, Netdata can only use a single backend at a time.
-We are currently working on a new archiving solution,
-> which we call "exporters," that simplifies the configuration process and allows you to archive to multiple backends.
-> We'll update this tutorial as soon as exporters are enabled.

-### Archive metrics via the MongoDB backend
+### Archive metrics via the MongoDB exporting connector

 Begin by installing MongoDB its dependencies via the correct package manager for your system.